Gypsy (Uriah Heep song): Reception

 Martin Popoff called the song "[...] a sinner's march par excellence, one of the most regal marriages of crunching organ and power chords ever forged in fire [...]".
 Donald A. Guarisco of AllMusic said: "[...] the album's finest achievement is "Gypsy": this heavy metal gem nails the blend of swirling organ riffs, power chords, and leather-lunged vocal harmonies that would define the group's classic tunes [...]"
 Billboard noted the song as "outstanding".
 Ultimate Classic Rock commented: "The bombastic qualities of heavy metal’s revolutionary blueprint were all in evidence on the album’s dramatic opener, “Gypsy” [...]"

 Release

 The song was included on the band's first compilation album, The Best of Uriah Heep (1974) and most other compilations including Totally Driven (2001), The Ultimate Collection (2003), Easy Livin': Singles A's & B's (2006), Loud, Proud & Heavy (2007), and Celebration (2009).
 It was also on two live albums, 1973's Uriah Heep Live and the 2011's Live in Armenia.

 Cover versions

-The song was covered by American noise rock band godheadSilo in 1996, appearing on their Booby Trap 7-inch single.
+The song was covered by American noise rock band godheadSilo in 1996, appearing on their Booby Trap 7-inch EP.

 In 2023 the British heavy metal band Saxon covered the song for their covers album More Inspirations.